Somali Air Force: Civil war and Issaq genocide

-By 1987-88, the Somali armed forces were fragmenting, as were wider state structures, and multiple insurgencies were growing, leading the country into the Somali Civil War.
+By 1987–88, the Somali armed forces were fragmenting, as were wider state structures, and multiple insurgencies were growing, leading the country into the Somali Civil War.

-In response to Somali National Movement (predominantly Issaq clan) attacks on the cities of Hargeisa and Burao, Barre responded by ordering indiscriminate "shelling and aerial bombardment of the major cities in the northwest and the systematic destruction of Isaaq dwellings, settlements and water points".
-To end what he saw as the "Isaaq problem", Barre's regime specifically targeted civilian members of the clan, especially in Hargeisa and Burao.
-Atrocities his forces committed against the Isaaqs included aerial strafing of fleeing refugees before they could reach the Ethiopian border.
+In response to the (predominantly Isaaq) Somali National Movement attacks on the cities of Hargeisa and Burao, Barre responded by ordering indiscriminate "shelling and aerial bombardment of the major cities in the northwest and the systematic destruction of Isaaq dwellings, settlements and water points".
+To end what he saw as the "Isaaq problem", Barre's regime specifically targeted civilian of the clan, especially in Hargeisa and Burao.
+The Somali Armed Forces aerially strafed fleeing refugees before they could reach the Ethiopian border.

 Genocide scholar Adam Jones said the following of Barre's campaign against the Isaaq:

 In two months, from May to July 1988, between 50,000 and 100,000 people were massacred by the regime's forces.
 By then, any surviving urban Isaaks – that is to say, hundreds of thousands of members of the main northern clan community – had fled across the border into Ethiopia.
 They were pursued along the way by British-made fighter-bombers piloted by mercenary South African and ex-Rhodesian pilots, paid $2,000 per sortie.

 Despite the government's continued refusal to grant foreigner access to the north to report on the situation, The New York Times reported that Isaaq refugees had been strafed:

 Western diplomats here said they believed that the fighting in Somalia... was continuing unabated.
 More than 10,000 people were killed in the first month after the conflict began in late May, according to reports reaching diplomats here.
 The Somali Government has bombed towns and strafed fleeing residents and used artillery indiscriminately, according to the officials.